The plots of romantic comedies are just not realistic (for further proof, see here and here).

 We value a woman’s willingness to be in a relationship as a trait to be valued, but not her independence.
 In the movies, Jane’s “independence” is clearly just a wall she put up after someone hurt her, a wall that is meant to be broken down by the male lead.
 (Jane’s best friend or love interest in the film may actually use the whole “wall” metaphor in a big speech that makes her realize just how closed off she has been the entire time.)

 If a woman rejects a man or decides to put her career first, pop culture labels her as cold.
 (Tweet this!)
-What the movies – and the people who watch them! – fail to think about is the fact that we all have different priorities at different points in our lives, and while a woman may hope to marry and have babies someday, she might not be ready for that stage.
+What the movies – and the people who watch them! – fail to think about is the fact that we all have different priorities at different points in our lives.
+While a woman may hope to marry and have babies someday, she might not be ready for that stage.

-There are a few exceptions to the romantic comedy genre that don’t posit relationships and careers as an either/or for women, but all too often, pop culture dictates that we must choose (and that “career” is the wrong choice).
-Society – and women especially – need to remember that these options are not mutually exclusive, and that they can have both.
+There are a few exceptions to the romantic comedy genre that don’t posit relationships and careers as an either/or.
+But all too often, pop culture dictates that we must choose, and that “career” is the wrong choice.
+Society needs to remember that these options are not mutually exclusive, and that we can have both.